 Please join us at the American Geophysical Union (AGU) fall meeting, December 12-16 in San Francisco.
-This year The Sierra Fund will be convening a session to explore comprehensive assessment strategies for mining-impacted landscapes and the ways that these strategies can inform land and water management decisions.
+This year The Sierra Fund will convene a poster and an oral session to explore comprehensive assessment strategies for mining-impacted landscapes and the ways that these strategies can inform land and water management decisions.
 We look forward to addressing these concepts with a multidisciplinary approach focused on identifying best-practices that will inform regional planning actions.
 We encourage folks interested in innovative research projects on mine impacted lands to attend.

 We hope to see you there!

 Session Title: Developing Comprehensive Assessment Strategies For Mining-Impacted Landscapes To Inform Land And Water Management Decisions